POOVARAGAVAN-2007/Poovaragavan-CRMS/README.md

 # Poovaragavan-CRMS
 📋 Project Overview

-The Crime Report Management System (CRMS) is a full-stack web application built at VSB Engineering College, Karur (2025-2026).
+The Crime Report Management System (CRMS) is a full-stack web application .
 It digitizes the crime reporting process, allowing citizens to file reports online, track case progress in real-time, and receive automatic notifications — while giving law enforcement officers and administrators powerful case management and analytics tools.

 ✅ The Solution